lacolaco/blog.lacolaco.net/content/post/setting-up-angular-2-testing-environment-with-karma-and-webpack.md

-+++
+---
-title = "Setting up Angular Testing Environment with Karma and webpack" date = "2016-10-25T10:45:14+09:00"
+title: "Setting up Angular Testing Environment with Karma and webpack"

-+++
+date: "2016-10-25T10:45:14+09:00"
+tags: [Angular, Testing, Karma]
+---

 This article will explain how to create an environment for Angular 2 testing.
 It uses [Karma](https://karma-runner.github.io/1.0/index.html), [webpack](http://webpack.js.org/) and some useful stuffs.
 And it focuses on simplicity and ease to use.
 Let’s understand it step by step.

 <!--more-->